bluewhalesystems/sold/macho/README.md

 name.
 In ELF, dynamic symbols can be resolved by any dynamic library as long as their names match.

+If a dylib in a special value `BIND_SPECIAL_DYLIB_FLAT_LOOKUP`, the symbol name is looked up from all dylibs at runtime.
+This gives Mach-O the semantics that are the same as the ELF's flat namespace.
+This special value is used in the following rare occasions:

+1. If a symbol name specified as an argument for `-U` is missing at link-time, the symbol is promoted to a dynamic symbol so that it'll get another chance to be resolved at load-time.
+Since we don't know the library name for such symbol, we'll set `BIND_SPECIAL_DYLIB_FLAT_LOOKUP` as a library identifier instead.

+2. If `-flat_namespace` is given, all dynamic symbols are exported without specifying their corresponding library names.
+This option gives the ELF semantics to Mach-O programs.

-Mach-O's dynamic symbols are stored as a trie so that symbols' common prefixes are shared in a file.
+The other difference between Mach-O and ELF Is that Mach-O's dynamic symbols are stored in a trie so that symbols' common prefixes are shared in a file.
 In ELF, dynamic symbol strings are just a run of NUL-terminated strings.
-So, Mach-O is more complicated but compact.
+So, Mach-O's import table is more complicated but compact than ELF's table.

 ## Lazy function symbol resolution